 Policyholders involved in these transactions are often unaware that selling their policies can limit their ability to obtain subsequent life insurance and can cause them to incur an income tax liability.
 Insurance companies are additionally concerned about strangers who buy (or originate) insurance policies on the lives of healthy older people with the intent to sell those policies.
 These transactions may pose risks for the life insurance marketplace and generally violate state insurable interest laws.
 People encouraging these transactions frequently give potential purchasers misleading information, including about how the premiums will be paid, to encourage them to consent to a policy.

 Insurers have new tools and technologies to manage claims and costs.
 These practices can benefit consumers by keeping down the cost of insurance.
 Yet they can also be used unfairly.
-For example, life insurers have come under criticism for using the Social Security Administration’s death master file to end annuity payments when the annuitant has died but failing to use the file or other means to expedite payment of life insurance benefits.
+For example, life insurers have come under criticism for using the Social Security Administration’s death master file to end annuity A contract that provides fixed payments for a lifetime or a specified number of years, usually after retirement. payments when the annuitant has died but failing to use the file or other means to expedite payment of life insurance benefits.

 Another product that can expose consumers to fraud is prepaid, or “preneed,” funeral insurance, which people buy to ensure that their specific funeral arrangements are carried out.
 The policies can cover such things as coffins, memorial services, cemetery plots, and headstones.
 Although such policies can be beneficial, the potential for scam artists and abuse exists (see also this chapter’s section on Other Consumer Protections— Funerals and Related Services).
 Similarly, consumers may encounter offers to pay for funeral expenses by assigning a life insurance policy to a funeral home or financial organization.
 This functions as a high-cost advance to pay for necessary and immediate expenses while family members wait for insurance proceeds.
 The costs and drawbacks of such a policy may not be transparent